pantsbuild/actions/init-pants/README.md

 `named-caches-hash`: This is used to create the GHA cache key for pants' `named_caches`.
 Pants keeps pip and pex caches in the named caches, so they need to be invalidated when transitive dependencies change.
-The `named-cachees-hash` should use the `hashFiles()` function to create a hash of the relevant files.
+The `named-caches-hash` should use the `hashFiles()` function to create a hash of the relevant files.
 We recommend using lockfiles for this, but you can also hash `requirements.txt` and any `BUILD` files that define other dependencies.
 For example: `${{ hashFiles('lockfiles/*.json') }}`